 Your mouth is the gateway to your body.
 Smoking is like burning down that gate.

 Whenever we put something in our mouth, we are either exposing ourselves to something harmful or something helpful.
 It should go without saying that smoking fits in the “harmful” category.
 It wreaks havoc on a smoker’s mouth and body, breaking down its natural defenses like saliva and enamel.
 In fact, according to Dental Health Services Victoria, “Nicotine also affects the way your immune system fights infections.
-This means that smoking also makes your recovery from many dental procedures much slower.”
+This means that smoke also makes your recovery from many dental procedures much slower.”

-If you want to keep all of your teeth and enjoy a healthier life, take steps today to break your smoking habit.
+If you want to keep all of your teeth and enjoy a healthier life, take steps today to break your smokes habit.
 There are so many resources out there available to you, and most people who have successfully quit are willing to offer support and encouragement as well.